-Before the Write Status Register (WRSR) instruction can be accepted, a Write Enable (WREN) instruction must previously have been executed.
-After the Write Enable (WREN) instruction has been decoded and executed, the device sets the Write Enable Latch (WEL).
+The write status register (WRSR) instruction allows new values to be written to the status register.
+Before it can be accepted, a write enable (WREN) instruction must previously have been executed.
+After the write enable (WREN) instruction has been decoded and executed, the device sets the write enable latch (WEL).

-The Write Status Register (WRSR) instruction is entered by driving Chip Select (\overline{S}) Low, followed by the instruction code and the data byte on Serial Data input (D).
+The write status register (WRSR) instruction is entered by driving Chip Select (\overline{S}) Low, followed by the instruction code and the data byte on serial data input (D).

-The Write Status Register (WRSR) instruction has no effect on b6, b5, b1 and b0 of the Status Register. b6 and b5 are always read as 0.
+The write status register (WRSR) instruction has no effect on b6, b5, b1 and b0 of the status register. b6 and b5 are always read as 0.

-Chip Select (S) must be driven High after the eighth bit of the data byte has been latched in.
-If not, the Write Status Register (WRSR) instruction is not executed.
-As soon as Chip Select (\overline{S}) is driven High, the self-timed Write Status Register cycle (whose duration is t_W) is initiated.
-While the Write Status Register cycle is in progress, the Status Register may still be read to check the value of the Write In Progress (WIP) bit.
-The Write In Progress (WIP) bit is 1 during the self-timed Write Status Register cycle, and is 0 when it is completed.
-When the cycle is completed, the Write Enable Latch (WEL) is reset.
+Chip Select (\overline{S}) must be driven High after the eighth bit of the data byte has been latched in.
+If not, the write status register (WRSR) instruction is not executed.
+As soon as Chip Select (\overline{S}) is driven High, the self-timed write status register cycle (whose duration is t_W) is initiated.
+While the write status register cycle is in progress, the status register may still be read to check the value of the write in progress (WIP) bit.
+The write in progress (WIP) bit is 1 during the self-timed write status register cycle, and is 0 when it is completed.
+When the cycle is completed, the write enable latch (WEL) is reset.

-The Write Status Register (WRSR) instruction allows the user to change the values of the Block Protect (BP1, BP0) bits, to define the size of the area that is to be treated as read-only, as defined in Table 3.
-The Write Status Register (WRSR) instruction also allows the user to set or reset the Status Register Write Disable (SRWD) bit in accordance with the Write Protect (\overline{W}) signal (see Section 6.4.4).
+The write status register (WRSR) instruction allows the user to change the values of the block protect (BP2, BP1, BP0) bits, to define the size of the area that is to be treated as read-only, as defined in Table 3.
+The write status register (WRSR) instruction also allows the user to set or reset the status register write disable (SRWD) bit in accordance with the Write Protect (\overline{W}) signal (see Section 6.4.4).

-If a Write Status Register (WRSR) instruction is interrupted by a $\overline{\text{Reset}}$ Low pulse, the internal cycle of the Write Status Register operation (whose duration is t_W) is first completed (provided that the supply voltage V{CC} remains within the operating range).
-After that the device enters the Reset mode (see also Table 14: Device status after a Reset Low pulse and Table 26: Timings after a Reset Low pulse).
+If a write status register (WRSR) instruction is interrupted by a Reset Low pulse, the internal cycle of the write status register operation (whose duration is t_W) is first completed (provided that the supply voltage V{CC} remains within the operating range).
+After that the device enters the reset mode (see also Table 12: Device status after a Reset Low pulse and Table 21: Timings after a Reset Low pulse).

-Figure 12.
-Write Status Register (WRSR) instruction sequence
+Figure 10.
+Write status register (WRSR) instruction sequence